 7. Pyrenean Mastiff

 This is a very loyal breed.
 They are known for how good they are with livestock, pets, and people that they are familiar with.
-This breed will literally lay down its life to protect you.
-But this also means that this dog will need extensive training because it is what I consider a ‘pack’ breed.
+This breed will lay down its life to protect you.
+However, this also means that this dog will need extensive training because it is what I consider a ‘pack’ breed.
 If you are in its pack, then you are good.
 If not, then you are in trouble.

 If you have a lot of visitors around your homestead, then this breed might be one that you’d want to consider.
 I say this because unlike some other breeds mentioned, this breed only becomes hostile when challenged (if trained properly.)

 Plus, they are also great with small livestock including baby livestock.
-They also can detect unusual changes and sounds in their environment in order to be proactive with predators when guarding their livestock.
+They can also detect unusual changes and sounds in their environment in order to be proactive with predators when guarding their livestock.

 9. Polish Tatra Sheepdog

 These dogs are great for working with sheep.
 Herding and guarding them is kind of their specialty.
 Yet, because of their loyal and protective personality, they are great for keeping as personal protection too.
-And if you the thought of having a big, drooling dog doesn’t sound appealing to you then you’ll love this breed because they don’t drool.
+And if the thought of having a big, drooling dog doesn’t sound appealing to you then you’ll love this breed because they don’t drool.

 10. Maremma Sheepdog

-Well, I hope this information in regards to LGDs helps you in your search for better protecting your livestock.
+Well, I hope this information with regards to LGDs helps you in your search for better protecting your livestock.
 It is also good to remember that LGDs work better in pairs so having a fixed male and female pair could be good for your livestock.